Global Fashion Management MA

 Your module tutors have dedicated office hours, which means there’s always the opportunity to ask questions.

-Collaboration with staff and your peers is the foundation of our teaching and learning, giving students input into their learning journey.
-Two of your core modules will be studied with students from other design disciplines, here you will benefit from our community of learners, to contribute their diverse perspectives, and to encounter those of others, with global industry practices in mind.
+Collaboration with staff and your peers is the foundation of our teaching and learning, giving students active input into their learning journey.
+Two of your core modules will be studied with students from other design disciplines, where you will benefit from our community of learners, by contributing your diverse perspectives, and encountering those of others, with global industry practices in mind.

 These activities provide a rich resource to support further investigation in your private study time.
 Private study is important at university and a potentially significant change from the way you have been taught previously.
 This is space where you can reflect and critique materials from taught session, including further reading, writing, designing and making.
 You will be guided through this process by your tutors to help you develop your knowledge and research skills.
 The ability to work independently is key skill to your development as creative professional and thinker.